 The goal of first aid is to save life, to prevent an injury or illness from worsening, or to help speed recovery.
-First aid for cardiac arrest, choking, internal bleeding, minor wounds, and minor soft tissue injuries is discussed in this chapter.
+First aid for choking, internal bleeding, minor wounds, and minor soft tissue injuries is discussed in this chapter.
 Other chapters discuss first aid for the following:

 Humans, who are warm-blooded animals, maintain their body temperature within 1 or 2 degrees of 98.6° F (37° C) as measured by mouth and 100.4° F (38° C) as measured rectally, despite large fluctuations in external temperatures.
 This internal temperature range must be maintained for the body to function normally.
 Body temperature that gets too high or too low can result in serious injury to organs or death.

 The kidneys and the rest of the urinary tract (the bladder, ureters [tubes that carry urine from the kidneys to the bladder], and urethra) may become injured in a number of ways.
 Examples include injuries due to a blunt force (most commonly motor vehicle crashes, falls, or sports injuries) or a penetrating force (most commonly gunshot or stab wounds), or surgery.
 Injuries to the urinary tract often occur together with injuries to other organs, especially abdominal organs.
 In men, the penis and testes may also be injured.

 Mass-casualty weapons are weapons that can produce a mass-casualty incident.
 Mass-casualty incidents overwhelm available medical resources because they involve so many injured people (casualties).
 Mass-casualty weapons include a variety of